BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Dostoevsky was imprisoned for four years in a Siberian prison camp.
+    Dostoevsky was imprisoned for four years in a Siberian prison camp, starting his sentence in 1849.
     Afterward, he wrote a semi-autobiographical novel, "The House of the Dead", about life in such a place. -https://en.wikipedia.org/wiki/The_House_of_the_Dead_(novel)
     Here's something he actually <i>did</i> say, in "The House of the Dead":
     "In short, the right of corporal punishment given to one man over another is one of the sores of social life, one of the strongest forces destructive of every germ, every effort in society toward civic feeling, and a sufficient cause for its inevitable dissolution." -page 186: https://www.google.com/books/edition/The_House_of_the_Dead/PVdgAAAAMAAJ?hl=en&gbpv=1&bsq=corporal
 </p>